The conference will take place on:

 About the Conference

 “Diversity, Equity, and Inclusion: Real Impact for the Real World” is the volunteer management conference presented by AL!VE, Better Impact, and VMPC (Volunteer Management Professionals of Canada).
-Our current streaming event will consist of four 20 minute presentations, followed by a moderated discussion with the other presenters (think Ted talk meets late night tv), including responding to questions from the audience.
+Our current streaming event will consist of four 60 minute segments consisting of a 20 minute presentation followed by moderated discussion with the other presenters (think Ted talk meets late night TV), including responding to questions from the audience.

 This unique event will broadcast live on two separate days, October 19 and 20, 2021.
 You may register for the day and time zone that works best for your local group, once registration is available later this year.